 Differential Routing Tips and Tricks

 Trace Length Matching: Trace length matching should be a top priority when routing differential pairs.
-Don’t make one signal go all the way across the PCB while the other one just has to go next door.
-When differential pair trace lengths are mismatched the timing difference will cause destructive interference and degrade signal integrity.
+Don’t make one signal go all the way across the Printed Circuit Board while the other one just has to go next door.
+When differential pair trace routing lengths are mismatched the timing difference will cause destructive interference and degrade signal integrity.
 Similar to how my height preferences for a date may vary from yours, different circuits have different trace length mismatch tolerances.
 Make sure your differential pairs see eye to eye, check their mismatch tolerances before beginning design.

 Parallel Routing: Whenever routing a differential pair, try your best to keep their traces parallel.
 Routing a differential pair in parallel helps cancel out any radiated EMI, and assists with trace length matching.